 As a clinician, I became aware of nonverbal learning disability or NVLD in the 1990’s.
 At that time, little was known about NVLD and the impact it has on people’s lives.
-However, we now know that NVLD is unlike any other learning disability, as it affects several areas of daily functioning, while dyslexia, for example, primarily affects reading and written skills.
-By listening and understanding the challenges faced by my NVLD clients, I gained valuable firsthand knowledge and anecdotal information about the disability.
-Although the severity and areas of challenge varies from person to person, the symptoms are indeed present and the struggle is real.
-The personal stories and challenges described by my clients are fairly consistent and similar to the descriptions provided by current researchers in the field.
-Based on the accounts of my clients, the following are some of the most common symptoms/challenges reported over the years:
+Today we know that NVLD is unlike any other learning disability.
+It affects several areas of daily functioning.
+Dyslexia, for example, primarily affects reading and written skills.
+By listening to my NVLD clients, I understood the challenges they faced.
+I gained valuable firsthand knowledge.
+I also gathered anecdotal information about the disability.
+Although the severity and areas of challenge vary from person to person, the symptoms and the struggle are real.
+The personal stories shared by my clients are fairly consistent.
+Their challenges are akin to the descriptions provided by current researchers in the field.
+Based on the accounts of my clients, these are some of the most common symptoms/challenges reported over the years:

 Early Signs: